Uncovering the Secrets of Arizona Climate

 An example is the Chihuahuan Desert, which has summertime monsoon weather systems offering precipitation.

-People living here learn how to manage the Arizona climate, to their advantage.
+People living here learn how to manage the Arizona weather to their advantage.

 So if you’re planning a trip to Arizona (Well worth it!
 Highly recommended!), we have some tips for you when traveling to Arizona – Climate Wise!